-Figure 31: Picture of an ATLAS Pixel barrel module
+Figure 28: Picture of an ATLAS pixel barrel module.

-To facilitate testing of ¤ex hybrids, they are laminated on custom made printed circuit boards (Flex Support Card or FSC), which were used for handling of the ¤ex themselves and after module attachment.
-A module is cut out from the FSC just prior to loading on the local support (see section ??).
+To facilitate testing of flex hybrids, they were attached to custom-made printed circuit boards (flex support card or FSC), which were used for handling of the flex-hybrids themselves and after attaching the hybrid to a module.
+A module is cut out from the FSC just prior to loading on a local mechanical support [4].

-Flex hybrids for barrel and disk modules are identical.
-A difference appears only when the connector for the link to the services is attached.
-For barrel modules, an additional ¤ex circuit (pigtail) is glued on top of the ¤ex hybrid and electrically connected by wire bonding.
-It has a zero-insertion-force connector which is £xed to the back side of the stave and used for attachement of the low-mass type-0 microcables (see section ??).
-Disk modules instead use higher mass copper cables that are soldered directly on the ¤ex hybrid.
+Flex-hybrids for barrel and disk modules are identical.
+A difference appears only when the connection to the services is made.
+For barrel modules, an additional flex circuit (pigtail) is glued on top of the flex hybrid and electrically connected by wire bonding.
+It has a zero-insertion-force connector which is fixed to the back side of the barrel-region local mechanical support(stave) and used for attachment of the low-mass microcables.
+Disk modules instead use thin copper wires for the microcables, which are soldered directly to the flex hybrid [4].

-Because of the very different coef£cient of thermal expansion, between kapton and silicon, the glue used for attachment of the ¤ex hybrid to the bare modules needs to be distributed in a way to avoid any excessive mechanical coupling between the two.
-On the other hand, a strong binding is required in the places where wire bonds are needed.
-Therefore, glue (Dow Corning SE4445) is deposited along the pads lines used for the interconnection between the ¤ex hybrids and the front-ends, below the MCC, near the high voltage bonding pad and, for barrel modules, below the pigtail attachment point.
+There is a significant difference in the coefficient of thermal expansion between kapton and silicon.
+The glue used for attachment of the flex hybrid to the bare modules needs to be distributed to avoid any excessive mechanical coupling between the two.
+On the other hand, a strong connection is required in the places where wire bonds are needed.
+Therefore, the glue is deposited along the pads lines used for the interconnection between the flex hybrids and the front-end electronics, below the MCC, near the high voltage bonding pad and, for barrel modules, below the pigtail attachment point.11)